rafed/rafed.github.io/content/other/languages.md

   columns: '2'
 ---

-I'm on a quest to learn as many popular languages as possible.
-If I can pick up a new programming language/framework every other day, I'm sure I can do this too!
+I'm on a quest to learn languages of the world.
+If I can pick up a new programming language/framework every other day, I'm sure I'm capable of doing this too!
 Here's my language todo list.
 Actively using Duolingo and other online resources to achieve this.

 - [x] Bangla
 - [x] English